VlaDimirBoban/BIGint/README.md

 - SQRT
 - int to BIGint conversion

-Probably maybe this is the best BIGint implementation in the history in the world.
+Probably maybe this might be the best BIGint implementation in the history in the world.
 Amen.

 Bobi forever